rmhowe/search-ui/README.md

-# search-ui
+# Search UI
-An interface for sorting and filtering data
+A simple interface for sorting and filtering data, where data can be viewed geographically or as a list